ON OUR DOORSTEP

 The Labia Theatre is the oldest Independent Artist-Repertory Cinema in South Africa.
 The charming theatre screens a variety of films from historical cinema to independent and foreign films, as well as various film festivals.
 The cinema also boasts an in-house food and drinks bar.

 Kloof Street is another notable street in the city centre that boasts an impressive collection of restaurants, bars and artisan shops.
 There is much to see and do, day or night.
 Some notable mentions include Yours Truly, NY Slice, Café Paradiso, Kloof Street House and Bombay Bicycle Club.

 The Company’s Garden was originally built as a refreshment station for the Dutch East India Trading Company, where ships could gather fresh supplies grown in the garden.
-Today, you can stroll through the beautiful manicured gardens, feed the resident squirrels, picnic on the lawns or enjoy a slice of cake at the Company’s Garden Restaurant.
+Today, you can stroll through the beautifully manicured gardens, feed the resident squirrels, picnic on the lawns or enjoy a slice of cake at the Company’s Garden Restaurant.
 This landmark is a quick walk from the property.

 Table Mountain is considered Cape Town’s main claim to fame and is undoubtedly a must-visit while in the city.
 The mountain’s famous and expansive plateau offers 360° views of the city and can be accessed via aerial cableway or via one of the many hiking trails.

 The CTICC hosts various local and international Indabas, conventions and conferences throughout the year which appeal to a variety of interests, industries and sectors.
 From design and art to construction and tech innovation, there’s always something interesting at the convention centre.

 The Cape Town Stadium, which was built for the 2010 Fifa Soccer World Cup, is situated in a picture-perfect location – right on the water’s edge with uninterrupted mountain views.
 Throughout the year, various events take place at the stadium, including concerts, football matches and other sporting fixtures.